-Film below: The 'Siem Moxie' at work.
+Film above: The 'Siem Moxie' at work.
 The active motion compensated gangway is transferring people directly onto the turbine's TP platform and the 3D motion compensated crane is lifting the Offshore Support Unit over to the turbine.
-The vessel has later been acquired by Subsea7 and has been renamed 'Seaway Moxie'.
+The vessel was later acquired by Subsea7 and renamed 'Seaway Moxie'.

 Ulstein's offshore wind history